SEN Information Report for The Bawburgh School 2017-18

 - How will the curriculum be matched to my child’s needs?

-Teachers plan from children’s levels differentiating work to closely match children’s ability and learning needs.
+Teachers plan using the national curriculum age expectations and the academic achievements of their children, differentiating work to closely match children’s ability and learning needs.
 When a pupil has been identified with special needs their work will be further differentiated by the class teacher to remove barriers to learning and enable them to access the curriculum more easily.

 A teaching assistant may be allocated to work with the pupil in a 1-1 or small focus group to target more specific needs.